damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/README.md

 eksctl create cluster --name capstoneclusterdamlabeyaz --version 1.16 --nodegroup-name standard-workers --node-type t2.micro --nodes 3 --nodes-min 1 --nodes-max 4 --node-ami auto --region=use-east-2
 ```

 * The command above will create two CloudFormation scripts ([SCREENSHOT5](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT5.png)): the [cluster](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/infrastructure/eks-cluster.json) and the [node group](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/infrastructure/nodegroup.json).
-These can be used to create the cluster if the usage of `eksctl` is not allowed.
+These can be used to create the cluster if the usage of `eksctl` is not allowed somehow.

 ### 4. Choose a deployment strategy

-We were allowed to choose between a blue/green and rolling deployment strategy.
-I decided to use the *blue//green deployment strategy* since we also practice this in our company.
-During my research, I found a good [article by Alvaro Andres Pinzon Cortes](https://andresaaap.medium.com/simple-blue-green-deployment-in-kubernetes-using-minikube-b88907b2e267) who describes how to realize a blue/green deployment with Kubernetes.
+We were allowed to choose between a **blue/green** and **rolling** deployment strategy.
+I decided to use the **blue/green deployment strategy** since we also practice this in our company.
+During my research, I found a good [article by Alvaro Andres Pinzon Cortes](https://andresaaap.medium.com/simple-blue-green-deployment-in-kubernetes-using-minikube-b88907b2e267) on how to realize a blue/green deployment with Kubernetes.

 ### 5. Create Dockerfiles